-- water quality monitoring of the Ohio River and its major tributaries - regulation of wastewater discharge to the Ohio River - investigation of particular water pollution problems
+- water quality monitoring of the Ohio River and its major tributaries; - regulation of wastewater discharge to the Ohio River; and - investigation of water pollution problems.

 In addition, ORSANCO assists State environmental agencies, EPA, and USCG in emergency spill response and notification.
 ORSANCO maintains a spill notification database on the Ohio River and its tributaries.
-Specifically, in the event of a spill on the Ohio River or a major tributary, ORSANCO's role is to serve as an interstate communications center, assisting in emergency notification procedures and to coordinate emergency stream monitoring.
+Specifically, in the event of a spill on the Ohio River or a major tributary, ORSANCO's role is to serve as an interstate communications center, to assist in emergency notification procedures, and to coordinate emergency stream monitoring.